 How can you reduce the health effects of electromagnetic radiation?

-Basically, there are three power classes, and understanding these three classifications of Bluetooth radiation are key to minimize your exposure to Bluetooth radiation.
-Class 3 transmitters are the least powerful or the weakest; and operate in a range of less than 10 meters, having a peak transmission power of 1 mW.
+Basically, there are three power classes, and understanding these three classifications of Bluetooth radiation is key to minimize your exposure to Bluetooth radiation.
+Class 3 transmitters are the least powerful or the weakest; and operate in a range of fewer than 10 meters, having a peak transmission power of 1 mW.
 These emit the lowest level of Bluetooth radiation.